-Primary sequence analysis - According to Argüello (8), and as predicted by hydropathy analysis (ARAMEMNON; ref 37), the membrane topology of HMA1 (At4g37270) suggests the presence of 6 or 7 transmembrane segments (TMs) with 4/5 in the N-half of the protein and two downstream of the large loop characterizing P-type ATPases (Fig. 1).
-HMA1 possesses the typical Ser-Pro-Cys motif in the 4th/5th TM rather than the usual Cys-Pro-Cys/His/Ser motif found in other P1B-ATPases.
-Furthermore, HMA1 has a His-rich region in its N-terminal part that could play a role in the function or regulation of this transporter since His residues often feature in metal-binding domains.
-The 6 TMs model would put both the Hisrich region and the ATPase domain on the same side of the membrane, as for other $P{1B}$ -ATPases (for review, see ref 9).
+Primary Sequence Analysis-According to Argüello (8), and as predicted by hydropathy analysis (ARAMEMNON) (37), the membrane topology of HMA1 (At4g37270) suggests the presence of 6 or 7 transmembrane segments (TMs) with 4/5 in the N-half of the protein and two downstream of the large loop characterizing P-type ATPases (Fig. 1).
+HMA1 possesses the typical Ser-Pro-Cys motif in the 4th/5th TM rather than the usual Cys-Pro-Cys/His/Ser motif found in other P{1B} -ATPases.
+Furthermore, HMA1 has a His-rich region in its N-terminal part that could play a role in the function or regulation of this transporter, because His residues are often featured in metal-binding domains.
+The 6 TMs model would put both the His-rich region and the ATPase domain on the same side of the membrane, as for other P{1B} -ATPases (for review, see Ref.
+9).
 These two domains would then face the intermembrane space of the chloroplast envelope.